-Audit Committee
+Audit and Risk Committee

-The audit committee, which consists of Neil Glass and Sami Iskander as members, and Antoine Bonnier as a non-voting observer, assists the Board of Directors in overseeing our accounting and financial reporting processes and the audits of our financial statements.
-In addition, the audit committee will be directly responsible for the appointment, compensation, retention and oversight of the work of our independent registered public accounting firm.
-The Board of Directors has determined that Neil Glass qualifies as an "audit committee financial expert," as such term is defined in the rules of the SEC, and that Neil Glass and Sami Iskander are independent, as independence is defined under the rules of the SEC and the NYSE applicable to foreign private issuers.
-Neil Glass acts as chairman of our audit committee.
+The Audit and Risk Committee, which consists of Neil Glass and Sami Iskander as members, and Antoine Bonnier and Joanna Huipei Zhou as non-voting observers, assists the Board of Directors in overseeing our accounting and financial reporting processes, internal control over financial reporting and reporting on effectiveness of such controls, the audits of our financial statements and our compliance with legal and regulatory requirements and enterprise risk management processes.
+In addition, the Audit and Risk Committee is directly responsible for the appointment, compensation, retention and oversight of the work of our independent registered public accounting firm.
+The Board of Directors has determined that Neil Glass qualifies as an "audit committee financial expert," as such term is defined in the rules of the SEC, and that Neil Glass and Sami Iskander are independent, as independence is defined under the rules of the SEC and the NYSE.
+Neil Glass acts as chairman of our Audit and Risk Committee.